Reception 2022 - 2023

 Routines, Reminders & Messages

-We remain very aware of the importance of ensuring the children are happy, safe and secure in school.
-We continue to follow our Hearts and Minds curriculum to ensure the children's personal, social and emotional development is central to our practice.
+Ensuring that our children are happy, safe and secure in school is very important to us.
+We follow our Hearts and Minds curriculum to ensure children's personal, social and emotional development is central to our practice.
 More information about our Hearts and Minds curriculum and the weekly Hearts and Mind planning can be found using this link: Hearts and Minds.

 Phonics: